-Show empathy for each team member's unique situation.

-If your remote work setup is due to an external influence like the pandemic or an employee's personal need, take extra time to check in and see how each person is being impacted by the current situation and how it may affect their work.
-Focus on outcomes rather than activity.
+- Show empathy for each team member's unique situation.
+Take extra time to check in and see how each person is being impacted by the current situation and how it may affect their work. - Focus on outcomes rather than activity.
 Your team may not have uninterrupted availability during regular working hours.
-Show appreciation for their achievements, not their time.
-Over-communicate across multiple channels, and then do it again.
-As things change day-to-day, you can lessen the ambiguity by regularly updating your employees and ensuring them that you're aware of their needs.
-Have a little fun and stay positive.
+Give them a break and show appreciation for their achievements, not their time. - Over-communicate across multiple channels, and then do it again.
+As things change day-to-day, you can lessen the ambiguity by regularly updating your employees and ensuring them that you're aware of their needs. - Have a little fun and stay positive.
 With everyone working from home, you'll likely get a little peek into each other's personal lives.
 Take this time of connection to share stories, introduce a child or pet, start a book club, share a playlist, and lean on your company culture.

-Tips from Our CEO

-Reach out Everyday
+TIPS FROM OUR CEO

+When your team can't physically s

 When your team can't physically see you, find other ways to be seen.
-Post regular state-of-the company updates on your portal, send good news via email, record yourself on video acknowledging achievements.
+Post regular state-of-the-company updates on your portal, send good news via email, record yourself on video acknowledging achievements.
 Communicate through multiple channels so they feel your presence.

-Assign a Campaign of Culture
+ASSIGN A CHAMPION OF CULTURE

 Appoint someone to bring the fun.
 At ML, our champion acknowledges every birthday and work anniversary with creative and highly personalized announcements.
-She also leads virtual holiday celebrations with games and laid back video conferences to celebrate the winners.
+She also leads virtual holiday celebrations with games on Zoho and laid back video conferences to celebrate the winners.

-Be Social
+BE SOCIAL

 While working remotely, work a little harder to get to know everyone on a personal level.
 Follow your team members' social media accounts if they are public, but recognize that not everyone is comfortable giving their employer access.

-We've Been Doing This Awhile
+WE'VE BEEN DOING THIS A WHILE

-We asked our ML team members how they thrive as a remote team and stay connected with each other and clients
+We took to Zoho to ask the ML experts how they thrive as a remote team and stay connected with each other and clients.

 Theresa Applegate

-Technology Manager

-"I really love TEAMS.
+I really love TEAMS.
 I feel that it is easier to reach out to co-workers more as if they were in the same location rather than in another state or country.
-We are all spread out in different time zones and don't work the same schedule.
+We are all spread out in different time zones, and don't work the same schedule.
 Having that Green AVAILABLE indicator on someone's name to know when they are at their desk is so helpful.
 Red dot, I know they are in a meeting, and yellow they are away from their desk.
 The fact that we can call via voice chat from inside the app or share screen/camera instantly is insanely helpful.
-Being able to instantly see what someone is talking about or show someone something on your computer makes tackling some issues a LOT faster.
-When you are relying solely on email, there can be a lot of lag time between responses or more back and forth than just hopping on Teams and talking through a problem."
+Being able to instantly see what someone is talking about or show someone something on your computer makes tackling some issues go a LOT faster.
+When you are relying solely on email there can be a lot of lag time between responses or more back and forth than just hopping on Teams and talking through a problem.

 Jennifer Aldinger

-Senior Sales Development Specialist